odioski/FWCracker_v1/README.md

 *You can see what the keyboard/emulator looks like by visiting here: https://tinyurl.com/5xe4n4mn*

 As a precaution, you should run FWCracker from the safety of your venv.
-You should also navigate to that directory before you install PySerial.
+You should also launch your venv before you install PySerial.
 If FWCracker has trouble running *pyserial-ports*, then you'll need to add it to your *PATH*